 Throughout the day our Camp Manager will get snap happy and our best efforts are made to take as many photos as possible at camp.
 Please bear in mind that we can’t guarantee your child will appear on these platforms as the operation of the camp itself has to come first.

-> If you do not wish for images of your child to be taken and shared on social media, please update the relevant section on your child’s All About Me form.
+If you do not wish for images of your child to be taken and shared on social media, please update the relevant section when booking.

-> Our policies and procedures recognise that the welfare and interests of children attending Camp 4 Champs holiday camps and after school clubs are paramount in all circumstances.
+Our policies and procedures recognise that the welfare and interests of children attending Camp 4 Champs holiday camps and after school clubs are paramount in all circumstances.
 All the information provided within our policies are in line with current advice from Ofsted, local authorities and National Governing Bodies of Sport and detail how our staff will guide, support and keep your child/ren safe whilst they’re in our care.

 Our staff provide unique care that is consistent and fair, and our camp programmes engage, inspire and guide every child.
 Our safety standards are challenged externally and internally to ensure our exceptional standard of care never falters.

 We welcome any feedback from parents/carers, staff, volunteers and of course children to set the highest standards so you only get the best!

 Please refer to our policies and procedures page for further details.